DebipriyaDas/ai-devops-incident-investigator/docs/PRD.md

 ## User Journey
 1. Access the UI
 2. Upload the logs, artifacts, files in each of the fields.
-3. If your product doesnt capture certain details and you don't have the file, then user can skip it.
-4. Click on Submit.
+3. Click on Submit.
-5. The Agents will analyse the historic datasets and help generate the report.
+4. The Agents will analyse the historic datasets and help generate the report.
-6. AI will generate:
+5. AI will generate:
 Incident Summary
 Probable Root Cause
 Confidence Score
 Recommended Resolution
+Full Postmortem Report
 7. User reviews the recommendation.
-8. User generates a report.
+8. User downloads the report.

 ## Architecture
 Layer 1